0install/0install-win/README.md

 Building on Windows
 -------------------
-`build.cmd` will call build scripts in subdirectories to create a Zero Install for Windows installer in `build/Frontend/Installer`.
+`build.cmd` will call build scripts in subdirectories to create a Zero Install for Windows release.
-Note: Please read `installer/readme.txt` as well for information about required tools.

 If you wish to add an AuthentiCode signature to the compiled binaries set the `signing_cert_path` environment variable to the certificate's file path and `signing_cert_pass` to the password used to decrypt the file before executing the build scripts.
 For example: